harness/developer-hub/docs/platform/2_Delegates/advanced-installation/install-a-delegate-with-3-rd-party-tool-custom-binaries.md

 Delegates are packaged with third-party SDKs that support Kubernetes, Helm, and other Harness-integrated tools.
 The SDKs are included on the delegate image as binary files; depending on the tool, multiple versions are included.

+Harness provides a "minimal" delgate image that does not include third-party SDKs.
+You can use YAML to configure the minimal delegate image for the installation of the tools and versions you select.
+You can install software on the delegate using the `INIT_SCRIPT` environment variable.

 For a list of the SDK versions that are certified for different types of deployments, see [Delegate-required SDKs](/docs/platform/2_Delegates/delegate-reference/delegate-required-sdks.md).

-## Problem
+## Use cases

+The primary use cases for customization of the delegate image include:

 - Vulnerability scans detect unresolved vulnerabilities in older binary versions.
 You want to use binaries that reduce your attack surface.

 - You're interested in using tools that Harness does not include on the delegate image.

-## Solution

-Harness provides a "minimal" delegate image that does not include third-party SDKs.

-You can use YAML to configure the delegate image for the installation of the tools and versions you select.
-You can install software on the delegate using the `INIT_SCRIPT` environment variable.

-The remainder of this topic explains the process you should use to install a custom selection of tools on the delegate minimal image.
+The remainder of this topic explains the process.

 :::note
 The toolset you install on the delegate minimal image must include the SDKs that Harness requires to perform tasks.